Biden to visit Ford EV facility in Michigan next Tuesday

-U.S. President Joe Biden plans to visit a Ford Motor (F.N) electric vehicle manufacturing facility in Michigan next week as he makes a push for a $174 billion government boost for electric vehicles and charging stations.
+WASHINGTON (Reuters) -U.S. President Joe Biden plans to visit a Ford Motor electric vehicle manufacturing facility in Michigan next week as he makes a push for a $174 billion government boost for electric vehicles and charging stations.

 The following day, Ford is set to unveil its electric F-150 pickup dubbed the F-150 Lightning at an event.
 The F-150 is the best-selling U.S. vehicle and the EV version’s success is crucial to U.S. efforts to shift the vehicle fleet away from internal combustion engines.